 - Labiaplasty and clitoral unhooding: In some patients, the thickness of skin on the clitoral hood can be aesthetically displeasing.
 It can also prove to be an impediment to sexual arousal.
 Repositioning the clitoral hood can assist with tightening of the inner labia, and also help to restore some of the sensitivity that the patient may be lacking.

 The type of anesthesia used will depend upon the technique that is used during the surgery.
 It is usually a same-day operation that will allow patients to recover in the comfort of their own home.

 The anaesthesia used during the operation can quite often result in swelling.
 This will diminish fairly quickly.
 Your cosmetic surgeon will advise you regarding appropriate home-care, including cleansing of any incisions during recovery.
 Patients may feel fatigued for a day or two after surgery.
 Listen to your body and rest.
 Patients should take up to a week off from work.
 This will ensure full recovery and comfort when resuming normal activities.

 You will have some discomfort and tenderness immediately following the surgery.
 Dr Laniewski will recommend pain management solutions.
 Patients will be advised to abstain from sexual activity until healing is complete.

 Labiaplasty has become an increasingly common procedure in recent years.
 This is partially due to more exposure and understanding about the procedure and the benefits it can offer.
 Surgical satisfaction among labiaplasty patients is very high.
-Patients can experience an improvement in quality of life.
-Women who undergo the labiaplasty see a boost in self-confidence.
-An improvement in their intimate lives is also typically a positive benefit of the surgery.
+Patients can often experience a number of improvements, including in their intimate lives.